PalashRoy975/PalashRoy975.github.io/_pages/about.md

 Thanks for visiting!

 I am Palash Roy.
 I have completed my Bachelor of Science (B.Sc.) and Masters of Science (M.Sc.) degrees in Computer Science and Engineering (CSE) from the Department of Computer Science and Engineering, [University of Dhaka (DU)](https://www.du.ac.bd/), Dhaka, Bangladesh in 2019 and 2021, respectively.
 Now, I am working as a Lecturer at the Department of Computer Science and Engineering in [Green University of Bangladesh (GUB)](https://green.edu.bd/).
-My research interests include, but are not limited to, Network Function Virtualization (NFV), Mobile Edge Computing (MEC) and edge Intelligence, Internet of Things (IoT), Optimal Resource Allocation, and Reinforcement Learning.
+I have also served as a mentor of IEEE Student Branch, GUB.
+Previously, I also worked as a chair of IEEE Computer Society Student Branch Chapter, University of Dhaka from September, 2020 to December 2022.
+My research interests include, but are not limited to, Network Function Virtualization (NFV), Internet of Things (IoT), mobile edge computing, AI-based approaches for network applications design, etc.

 **For additional information, please see my [CV](https://PalashRoy975.github.io/cv/) and [publications](https://PalashRoy975.github.io/publications/).**